Core Ownaudio.Core API Reference

 AudioEngineFactory

-Creates platform-specific audio engine instances.
+Creates platform-specific audio engine instances with automatic platform detection.

 Method Description